jersonlatorre/webcam-glass-app/README.md

 Glass is an app for making video conferences and video tutorials showing the screen and the webcam at the same time.

-Windows and Linux standalone versions available for now.
+Windows and Linux standalone versions are available.
 Installer versions (MacOS included) coming soon.

 Shortcuts: